 |Unit 1, Section A: Geographical enquiry and ICT skills

 |Unit 2, particularly Topic 1: Population Dynamics and Topic 7: Development Dynamics

 Unit A674: Issues in our fast changing world

 Theme 4: Economic Development

 During one of my most memorable lessons with year 11, I showed the full 19-minute video of Hans Rosling’s June 2007 presentation at TED, ‘Debunking third-world myths with the best stats you’ve ever seen‘ .
 Confounding my expectations that they wouldn’t remain focused, the class was transfixed by the lecture.
 Hans Rosling developed the Gapminder development data visualization application that is featured in the presentation.
 At the time of writing over 100 datasets are available, and the ‘Trendanalyser’ web application makes it extremely easy to correlate and map the data, as well as analyse trends and patterns.

 This lesson is designed simply to introduce the students to Gapminder.
-No particular ICT skill is required from the teacher, although it would be sensible to follow the short video guide to the application, and familiarize oneself with the interface before embarking on the lesson.
+No particular ICT skill is required from the teacher, although it would be sensible to familiarize oneself with the interface before embarking on the lesson.
 I also recommend reviewing the Hans Rosling lecture referred to above to decide if it is likely to be suitable for the class, and if so, whether to show the whole film or excerpts.
 In terms of ICT requirements, students work either singly or in pairs, each with access to a computer, and an interactive whiteboard would be an asset at several points during the lesson.

 Overview of this Activity

 Option one: An open-ended task where the teacher sets an objective along the lines of ‘find out what you can about the world in 30 minutes’ and allows serendipity to take its course.